Hunternif/cards-against-animals/README.md

 # Test data setup

-In order to create decks with cards, you need to be an admin user.
-You can create a fake admin using Firebase emulators.
+In order to create card decks, you need to be an admin user.
+You can create a local admin user using Firebase emulators.

 ## Creating an admin user
-Run the emulators, head to http://localhost:5173/admin, and click "Sign in with Google".
-The emulator will offer you to create a mock account.
+Run the client and emulators, go to http://localhost:5173/admin, and click "Sign in with Google".
+The emulator will offer you to create a mock local account.
 Use any email address and username:

 ![Creating a mock Google account](https://raw.githubusercontent.com/Hunternif/cards-against-animals/main/docs/emulator_google_account_setup.png)

 After that, go to http://localhost:5173/.
 This will initialize your user document in Firestore.
-Head to you your Firestore emulator console at http://127.0.0.1:4000/firestore.
+Go to you your Firestore emulator console at http://localhost:4000/firestore.
 You will see only one user with your name.
 Change the value `is_admin` to `true`:

 ![Setting id_admin on your user](https://raw.githubusercontent.com/Hunternif/cards-against-animals/main/docs/emulator_admin_user_setup.png)

+## Uploading card decks
-You will now have access to the admin console, and you can use it to upload decks at http://localhost:5173/admin/uploadDeck:
+When logged in as a local admin user, you will have access to the admin console, and you can use it to upload decks at http://localhost:5173/admin/uploadDeck:

 ![Upload your test deck](https://raw.githubusercontent.com/Hunternif/cards-against-animals/main/docs/upload_test_deck.png)